fuzzco/fuzznuxt/README.md

 1. Divide site designs into small, self-contained modules.
 Take extra care to notice any repeated modules or slight variations in content or presentation - these will become Prismic slices.
 2. Create a new Prismic slice on your Page type for each module from step 1.
 3. Model each slice's content on Prismic.
 For example, a section with a custom background color and a variable number of images will have a Color non-repeating field and an Image repeating field.
-4. Run the installation steps on your machine as outlined in [#installation](Installation).
+4. Run the installation steps on your machine as outlined in [Installation](#installation).
 5. Create a folder called `slice` inside your `components` folder.
 6. Create a new slice component for each slice on your site.
 Continue until the site is complete.